AlexTempel/SYSC-3303-Project-Iteration-2/README.txt

 The list of pending requests are then checked if there is a free elevator and which one is the closest to the starting floor.
 The scheduler then sends this request to the determined elevator and the elevator is marked as in use, and the request is removed from the list of pending requests.
 If the received request is marked complete, it is removed from the list of outstanding requests, and the elevator is marked as no longer in use and its location is updated to the destination floor of the request.

+ElevatorSchedulerData.java
+This is a data structure that contains the information the scheduler knows about the elevators.

+RequestWrapper.java
+This is a data structure that contains both a request and elevator.
+It is only used by the scheduler to bundle data from packets from the elevators together.

+SchedulerSubsystemTest.java
+Collection of tests for SchedulerSubsystem